lucadard/coderhouse_entrega-final/README.md

+### Notes:
+Right now the server is hosted on [render.com](https://render.com), so you can try it out [here](https://ecommerce-coderhouse-server.onrender.com).
+Also I have a front end application wich uses it, here's the hosted [page](https://ecommerce-coderhouse-frontend.vercel.app/) and the [repo](https://github.com/lucadard/ecommerce-coderhouse_frontend).

+# Overview
+This [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) was developed as the final project for the Backend Programming Course from [Coderhouse](https://coderhouse.com).
+You make use of authentication and authorization, upload images and products, register users, fetch resources and more.
+And in this guide you are going to `learn how`.

 # Installation
-You need to have [node](https://nodejs.org/) installed on your machine.
+You need to have [node](https://nodejs.org/) installed on your machine to run this program.

-Clone the repository and go to the folder:
+Clone this repository:
 ```bash
 git clone https://github.com/lucadard/ecommerce-coderhouse_server
 cd ecommerce-coderhouse_server